aws-samples/aws-field-samples/ConverseAgent/README.md

 ## 📋 Prerequisites

 - AWS Account with appropriate permissions
-- Python 3.11 or higher
+- Python 3.11 or later
 - AWS IAM user with access to:
   - Amazon Bedrock
   - Supported foundation models